 D10.0 Page 95 Line 52 – Page 96 Line 5

 To actively scan, the STA shall transmit Probe Request frames containing a wildcard SSID (see 9.4.2.2 (SSID element)), the desired SSID, or one or more SSID List elements, but a DMG STA might also have to transmit DMG Beacon frames or perform beamforming training prior to the transmission of Probe Request frames.
 When the SSID List element is present in the Probe Request frame, one or more of the SSID elements may include a wildcard SSID (see 9.4.2.2 (SSID element)).
 The exact procedure for determining the SSID or SSID List values in the MLME-SCAN.request primitive is not specified in this standard.
 When a STA scans for a BSS whose AP does not support the SSID List element, or for a BSS for which AP support of the SSID List element is unknown, the SSID element with an SSID or wildcard SSID shall be included in the MLME-SCAN.request primitive.
 During FILS scanning, the scanning STA may optimize the scanning process by using intermediate results, including the Reduced Neighbor Report element.
 Details of how to optimize scanning is out of scope of this standard.
-An MLME-SCAN.confirm primitive is issued each time that a suitable BSS is discovered when value of the ReportingOption parameter in the MLME-SCAN.request primitive is present and is equal to IMMEDIATE.
-An MLME-SCAN.confirm primitive is issued each time that the scanning STA has completed the scanning of a channel when the value of the ReportingOption parameter in the MLME-SCAN.request primitive present and is equal to CHANNEL_SPECIFIC.
+An MLME-SCAN.confirm primitive is issued each time that a suitable BSS is discovered when the ReportingOption parameter in the MLME-SCAN.request primitive is present and is IMMEDIATE.
+An MLME-SCAN.confirm primitive is issued each time that the scanning STA has completed the scanning of a channel when the ReportingOption parameter in the MLME-SCAN.request primitive is present and is CHANNEL_SPECIFIC.

 CID 31014